elastic/elasticsearch-py/docs/index.rst

 Features
 --------

-This client was designed as very thin wrapper around Elasticseach's REST API to allow for maximum flexibility.
+This client was designed as very thin wrapper around Elasticsearch's REST API to allow for maximum flexibility.
 This means that there are no opinions in this client; it also means that some of the APIs are a little cumbersome to use from Python.
 We have created some :ref:`helpers` to help with this issue as well as